josharian/kart/README.md

 # (Go) Kart

 Kart is a simple speed-typing race.
-It is meant to be used in demos / workshows.
+It is meant to be used in demos / workshops.
 Kart was designed to show a few interesting aspects of Go, particularly concurrency and interfaces.

-Suggestions for experimentation and alteration, ranging from small to large, are marked with "MORE FUN" in the code.
+Suggestions for further experimentation and alteration (ranging from small to large) are marked with "MORE FUN".

 To run (and hack on) Kart: